Krasen007/SearchPopup/README.md

 - **Locale-aware Number Parsing:** Handles both `1,234.56` and `1.234,56` formats.

 ## Roadmap / TODO
-- Option to pick default search engine or add a settings page
+- Option to pick default search engine or add a settings page / basic version is implemented but there are errors.
-- Option to select favorite or local currency
+- Option to select favorite or local currency / basic version is implemented but needs testing.
-- Time zone conversion
+- Time zone conversion / basic version is implemented but needs testing.

 ---